EdwinKuttappi/fastpage1/_posts/2022-09-25-PythonFlaskChanges.md

 layout: post
 comments: true
 title: Customizing my Python Flask
-Description: This is about how I customized my python flask to make it more like mine using HTML
+description: This is about how I customized my python flask to make it more like mine using HTML
 author: Edwin Abraham
 show_tags: true
 image: /images/flaskpage.png